ctb/titus-blog/src/2020-software-and-workflow-dev-practices.md

 ### Write scripts using a language that encourages modularity and code sharing

 I've developed scientific workflows in C, bash, Perl, Tcl, Java, and Python.
 By far my favorite language of these is Python.
 The main reason I switched wholeheartedly to Python is that, more than any of the others, Python had a nice blend of modularity and reusability.
-I could pick up a blob of useful code from one script and put it in a shared module for other scripts to use.
+I could quickly pick up a blob of useful code from one script and put it in a shared module for other scripts to use.
 And it even had its own simple namespace scheme, which encouraged modularity by default!

 At the time (late '90s, early '00s) this kind of namespacing was something that wasn't as well supported by other interpreted languages like Perl (v4?) and Tcl.
 While I was already a knowledgeable programmer, the ease of code reuse combined with such simple modularity encouraged systematic code reuse in my scripts in a new way.
 When combined with the straightforward C extension module API, Python was a huge win.